loosewheel/lwwires/readme.txt

 if multiple power sources are connected via the wires, and the power source connected to the mesecons circuit is turned off.

-Wires will or will not visually connect to a mesecons item.
-If they connect they will connect on any side.
+If wires visually connect to a mesecons item they connect on any side.
 This is only visual and only functionally connect on the sides the item can.

 Through Wires and Terminals